Mental health in sport

 • seek an understanding of mental health and wellbeing, through training or research

-• demonstrate a positive attitude towards talking and openness about issues such as diet, exercise and social interaction
+• demonstrate a positive attitude towards talking and openness about issues such as mental health, diet, exercise and social interaction.
+Young Minds provide guidance on how to have a conversation with young people about mental health

 • learn about the effects that mental health and wellbeing problems or treatment can have on a young person’s willingness or ability to take part